Sleep Training System™

 The bottom line?
 There is no one specific number of hours that is the “right” amount everyone should get.
 Instead, there is only one number we are concerned about: what’s right for you, and the STS will help you determine that.

 As a starting point, if you believe that somewhere between 7 to 9 hours a night is right, you will most likely be on the right track.
-If you want to pick a target number as a starting point, we suggest 8 hours of sleep.
 Using the STS’ interactive Sleep Logs as a tool, you will be able to progressively adjust the amount of time you allow for sleep to best fit your own unique situation.